Allegra

 Allegra is also used to treat skin itching and hives caused by a condition called chronic idiopathic urticaria in adults and children.

-Before using Allegra, tell your doctor if you are allergic to any drugs, or if you have kidney disease.
+Ask a doctor or pharmacist before taking Allegra if you are allergic to any drugs, or if you have kidney disease.

 There may be other drugs that can affect Allegra.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

-Stop using this medication and get emergency medical help if you think you have used too much medicine, or if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Stop using Allegra and get emergency medical help if you think you have used too much medicine, or if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tell your doctor if your symptoms do not improve, or if they get worse after you start taking Allegra.
-Never take more of the medication than your doctor has prescribed.
+Never use more than the recommended dose.

-Before using Allegra, tell your doctor if you are allergic to any drugs, or if you have kidney disease.
+Ask a doctor or pharmacist if it is safe for you to take Allegra if you are allergic to any drugs, or if you have kidney disease.

 How should I take Allegra?